vllm-project/vllm-blog-source/_posts/2025-01-09-struct-decode-intro.md

 > vLLM now has a basic support for XGrammar by default.
 In case where we know XGrammar is insufficient to serve the request, we fall back to Outlines.
 >
 > Note that vLLM also includes support for lm-format-enforcer.
-However, from our testing we found that in some long context test cases, lm-format-enforcer fails to enforce correct outputs, and not up to par with Outlines in terms of both performance and feature parity.
+However, from our testing we found that in some long context test cases, lm-format-enforcer fails to enforce correct outputs, and not up to par with Outlines in terms of performance.

 ## Tentative plans for v1